 On what authority has it been decided sharing can continue?

 OLIO is a registered food business and we work with our Environmental Health Primary Authority to receive ‘assured advice’ on our rules for sharing on OLIO.
 We have reconfirmed with our Primary Authority and our Food Safety Advisor, Sterling Crew, that sharing on OLIO not only can continue, but also plays an important part in providing an essential service to the community, especially in the face of mounting food insecurity.
-Also, it has been confirmed by the NHS and FDA that it's very unlikely that coronavirus can be spread through things like packages or food.
+Also, it has been confirmed by the UK Gov and FDA that it's very unlikely that coronavirus can be spread through things like packages or food.